 Diwali in Ayodhya – The Place Where it all Began

 2017 onwards, UP government has begun a grand celebration of Diwali when the steps of the Saryu River’s ghats and Ram ki paidi are lit up with earthen lamps.
 The evening starts with the Saryu Aarti proceeding with the offering of lakhs of diyas to the river.
 The fireworks and music also follow the rituals.

 The Gurudwara Nazarbagh Saheb serves tea and snacks to all in the morning on the auspicious occasions of Diwali and Ram Navami.

 Ram Nyas Bhumi

-We are one of the luckiest generation to be able to witness the construction of the most legendary temple.
-I am sure they won’t allow you to even stand for a minute in the temple, once it is inaugurated (the way it happens in Vaishnava Devi, Siddhi Vinayak etc) .
+We are one of the luckiest generations to be able to witness the construction of the most legendary temple.
+I am sure they won’t allow you to even stand for a minute in the temple, once it is inaugurated. (the way it happens in Vaishnava Devi, Siddhi Vinayak etc) .
 Grab the opportunity now and see the best of the artists sculpting and carving the finest of the designs.

 Ayodhya – Myth V/S Facts

 A pandit engrossed in reading Ramayan was disturbed for while by me asking him if we had any proof that this is the Ayodhya as mentioned in our scriptures.
-Keeping his finger at the couplet where he stopped, he said that there is a detailed description of Ayodhya in Ramayan, but after almost hundreds of centuries, it was difficult to claim if this was the same place.
+Keeping his finger at the couplet where he stopped, he said that there is a detailed description of Ayodhya in Ramayan.
+However, after almost hundreds of centuries, it was difficult to claim if this was the same place.